Update 12 December 2022: COVID-19 information for the stroke community

 - Is the vaccine safe for people who have had a stroke?

 This information is general in nature, guided by the Stroke Foundation Clinical Council.
-If you are considering getting vaccinated or have concerns, please talk to your doctor.
+Please talk to your doctor if you are considering getting vaccinated or have concerns about COVID-19.

 What you need to know about coronavirus